 In reporting period 2, our Modern Slavery experts reviewed a copy of our current contracts with recruitment agencies that we work with.
-In our most recent reporting period our Modern Slavery experts updated our Recruitment Consultant Engagement Terms to ensure sufficient transparency and protection for our prospective employees from any Modern Slavery related conduct.
+In reporting period 3 our Modern Slavery experts updated our Recruitment Consultant Engagement Terms to ensure sufficient transparency and protection for our prospective employees from any Modern Slavery related conduct.